-As part of the shift in strategy, I completely redesigned our homepage to effectively communicate the SaaS platform but still serve the needs of existing visitors that looked at Ustream as a media destination.
+As part of a shift in strategy, I redesigned our homepage to communicate the new SaaS platform while still serving existing viewers who looked at Ustream as a media destination.

-In the design team, I introduced an approach to continuously experiment and optimise alongside the design of new features and big-scale improvements, my motto being that a day without an experiment is a day wasted.
-A lot of these experiments greatly contributed to Ustream’s growth.
+In the design team, I introduced a framework to continuously conduct experiments and optimisations, my motto being that a day without a new learning is a day wasted.

 Some optimizations I did:

-I introduced the mindset to be always learning about our users.
 We did many interviews with US users, conducted polls and surveys, released beta features to gather feedback.
-We heavily analyzed usage patterns with Google Analytics Premium and with the help of our business intelligence team.
+With the help of our business intelligence team, we heavily analyzed usage patterns with Google Analytics Premium.
 We all did customer support from time to time to feel the pain points as closely as possible.